MobilePayDev/MobilePayDev.github.io/docs/subscriptions/transition-to-one-platform.md

 **8. Will users get a new app?**

 Yes, all app users will need to download the new app versions; this will be a mandatory upgrade on Nordic Wallet Launch day.
 We will ensure that users do not need to create new accounts; their profiles will be seamlessly migrated to the new platform.

+**9. What cool features are there ahead?**
+There are several exciting features on the horizon.
+For instance, there's profile sharing, allowing merchants to request users to share various information from the app, thereby streamlining the signup process.
+Additionally, we have upcoming campaigns, improved refund processes, enhanced capture capabilities, increased limits, expansion into three new markets, and various other flexibility improvements.

 ## **10. Developer Support**